BodiAugustus/ashley_defi/README.md

 #179.
 Removed unneeded conditional in the Hero.

 #180.
 Added a new conditional to the members only button to hide if from UI when course is in deactivated state inside owned.js.

+#181.
+Created infomodal file with index.js.
+Created InfoModal component with required functions to open/close it.
+Imported to walletbar where I added UI button to replace the Subscriptions area string.
+Made all working as before.